-We are currently establishing and growing business functions, including production, marketing, sales, distribution, service and administration.
-Until we generate revenue and margins or obtain additional financing, we expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants and suppliers for production and certain other services.
-Given our limited personnel, there is risk and uncertainty whether we can timely accomplish required functional activities and achieve important milestones, including introducing new products and obtaining orders from customers.
+In October 2018 we completed a private placement of equity securities resulting in net cash proceeds of approximately \$12,140,000.
+We expect to grow business functions, including production, marketing, sales, distribution, service and administration.
+Until we generate revenue and net cash flow from operations or obtain additional financing, we expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants and suppliers for production and certain other services.
+Given our limited personnel, substantial risk and uncertainty exists whether we can timely execute our business plan and achieve our operating objectives, including obtaining orders from customers and introducing new products in the future.